ide3a/cid-mobility-workshop/README.md

 Which should open a new browser window/tab.
 Open `mosaic.ipynb` and sequentially run all cells.

-**Congrats!** If all the notebook cells run without errors, you are done for today and ready to attend the second session!
+**Congrats!** If all the notebook cells run without errors, you are ready to attend the practical session!